-When you see a freight train standing on the track with a caboose coupled on, you know that it is ready to take to the road-it is complete.
-And a freight train with other cars added after the caboose would look irregular.
+When you see a freight train standing on the track with a caboose coupled on, you know it is ready to take to the road-it is complete.
+A freight train with other cars added after the caboose would look irregular.
 And should you see a freight train without a caboose, the instant impression would be that something else is to be added.
-With this simple illustration before us, let us consider the matter of the Lord Jesus breaking off the Lord's Prayer at different points and under different conditions without using the word "amen."
+With this simple illustration before us, consider the matter of the Lord Jesus breaking off the Lord's Prayer at different points and under different conditions without using the word "amen."

-Now the fact that He omitted the "amen" in the instance recorded in Luke 11 means that something else was to be added.
+The fact that He omitted the "amen" in the instance recorded in Luke 11 means something else was to be added.
 But what right have we to add anything to the Lord's Prayer?
-I would like to say, hastily, that we can add only Scripture to the Lord's Prayer, and we must have scriptural warrant for it.
+We can add only Scripture to the Lord's Prayer, and we must have scriptural warrant for it.
 The question is, do we have scriptural warrant to do this?
-And if so, what is it that we are to add?
-What is the grand omission that creates this great void?
+And if so, what is it we are to add?
+What is the grand omission creating this great void?

-Now the Lord Jesus gave the Lord's Prayer to His disciples at the beginning of His ministry, and He repeated it intermittently.
+The Lord Jesus gave the Lord's Prayer to His disciples at the beginning of His ministry, and He repeated it intermittently.
 He must have said it many, many times.
 Then at the end of His ministry, He met with His disciples in the Upper Room where He instituted the Lord's Supper.
-Then He told them something new: He told them that He was the vine and they were the branches.
-And then He gave them a new basis for prayer.
-What He said is very vital, but it is passed over today:
+Then He told them something new: He told them He was the vine and they were the branches.
+Then He gave them a new basis for prayer.
+What He said is vital, but it is passed over today:

 And in that day [when He comes back from the dead, after His death and resurrection] you will ask Me nothing [that is, we are not to pray to Him].
 Most assuredly, I say to you, whatever you ask the Father in My name He will give you.
 Until now you have asked nothing in My name.
-Ask, and you will receive, that your joy may be full.
-(John 16:23, 24)
+Ask, and you will receive, that your joy may be full.-John 16:23, 24

-And here is our scriptural warrant: We are told to add to the Lord's Prayer in the name of Christ.
+Here is our scriptural warrant: We are told to add to the Lord's Prayer in the name of Christ.
 This is a new basis of prayer.

 Back in the Old Testament, prayer was made for the glory of God based on the covenants of God.
-That is the reason you find so many times in the Old Testament that when men prayed to God they spoke of the God of Abraham, the God of Isaac, and the God of Jacob the-covenant-making and covenant-keeping God.
-When we come to the New Testament and the Lord's Prayer, we find that it is made for the glory of God.
+That is the reason you find so many times in the Old Testament people in their prayers to God speaking about the God of Abraham, the God of Isaac, and the God of Jacob, the covenant-making and covenant-keeping God.
+When we come to the New Testament and the Lord's Prayer, it is made for the glory of God.
 But something new has been added.
-The Lord Jesus says in effect: "Up to this point you have asked nothing in My name, but from now on ask in My name."
-And, beloved, the Lord's Prayer, as well as any prayer today, should be made in the name of Christ.
+The Lord Jesus says, in effect: "Up to this point you have asked nothing in My name, but from now on ask in My name."
+Beloved, the Lord's Prayer, as well as any prayer today, should be made in the name of Christ.
 In fact, there is a startling promise given here:

 And whatever you ask in My name, that I will do, that the Father may be glorified in the Son.
-If you ask anything in My name, I will do it.
-(John 14:13, 14)
+If you ask anything in My name, I will do it. -John 14:13, 14